Albuquerque Fiber Arts Council, Inc.

 This U.K.-based association promotes felt in all its forms.
 Members receive four issues of the journal Felt Matters each year, a 40-page color journal that includes reports on workshops, symposia, events, and book reviews.

-Knitting Guild of America
+The Knitting Guild Association

 The largest knitting association in the country is a forum for ideas, products, markets, patterns, and communication.
 Members receive the quarterly, Cast On Magazine, eligibility for correspondence courses and the Master Knitting Program, free entry to conference shows, and members-only web site info.